 Once a request for an accommodation is received, the employee/applicant, the Deciding Official, RARC and/or agency WECO, will engage in an interactive process to determine what the individual needs and identify appropriate effective reasonable accommodation(s).
 The purpose of the interactive process is to determine what, if any, accommodation should be provided.
 This means that the individual requesting the accommodation must communicate with the appropriate persons throughout the entire process, but particularly where: the specific limitations or barriers are unclear; an effective accommodation is not obvious; the parties are considering different forms of reasonable accommodation; or the current accommodation is no longer effective and another effective accommodation must be identified.

 The Deciding Official, RARC and/or agency WECO will immediately contact the applicant or employee after the accommodation request is received to begin the interactive process and start discussing the request.
-DOL will process requests and, where appropriate, provide accommodations in as short a period as reasonably possible.
-All final decisions regarding requests for reasonable accommodations will be issued in writing within a maximum of one hundred twenty (120) business days of a request for accommodation.
-The RARC will, unless there are extenuating circumstances, purchase equipment, services, or assistive technology using DOL's Centralized Accommodation Fund within this 120 business day timeframe.
+DOL will process requests and, where appropriate, provide accommodations in as short a period as reasonably possible unless there are extenuating circumstances.

 Resolution of a Reasonable Accommodation Request